KnuppJShowcase/JacksonKnuppWebpage/README.md

-#Creating a general portfolio website
+Creating a general portfolio website

-#Contains picture, resume, and descriptive details
+Contains a picture, resume, and descriptive personal details